natalievasquez11/js-calculator/README.md

 # JS Calculator

-This project was created using React, Redux (using connect), HTML, CSS, and font awesome.
+This project was created using React, HTML, CSS and CSS grid.

 Deployed on github pages - [Check It Out](https://natalievasquez11.github.io/js-calculator/) Don't forget to choose "Javascript Calculator" in test suite when running tests!